 Proposed road safety improvements

-To reduce vehicle speeds on local residential streets in Manurewa we are planning on installing a combination of speed calming measures such as:
+The $4 million project aims to reduce vehicle speeds on local residential streets in Manurewa we are planning on installing a combination of speed calming measures including:

 The improvements will require the removal of five to six car parks where zebra crossings and raised tables are proposed, as well as the moving of some bus stops, for safety and visibility reasons.